All individuals working in MED school labs must either be part of a lab active group with a lead PI who holds responsibility for the safety of the research group, or must have a 'sponsoring' PI who is a collaborator or whose work activities align closely with the work to be undertaken. The PI would 

-All new staff, students or visitors (who will be at UEA for more than 1 week*) to the MED school who wish to gain access to laboratory facilities must follow a process to ensure they have appropriate documented safety training [link back to tile 2) above] to be considered not to pose a risk to themselves or others in using the facilities prior to being granted access to laboratory facilities.
+All new staff, students or visitors (who will be at UEA for more than 1 week*) to the MED school who wish to gain access to laboratory facilities must follow a process to ensure they have appropriate documented safety training to be considered not to pose a risk to themselves or others in using the facilities prior to being granted access to laboratory facilities.
 Individuals must have identified appropriate PI supervision# and must have completed safety paperwork and risk assessments applicable for any work to be undertaken.

-All staff must have read the [FMH COP] LINK (inclusive of Section 2, the laboratory section) and must have signed the declaration (Appendix I) confirming their understanding of this guidance.
+All staff must have read the FMH Code of Practice (inclusive of Section 2, the laboratory section) and must have signed the declaration (Appendix I) confirming their understanding of this guidance.
 A copy of the completed and signed declaration must be stored in their group safety folder and proof of completion must be sent to the Laboratory Manager (for BCRE) / Laboratory Co-ordinator (for BMRC) in order for access rights to be approved.
 All individuals must also attend documented Health and Safety Induction training for the laboratory areas they require access to and must have read any local rules relating to the laboratory in which they will work.

 Further requirements will depend on what position the individual holds within the school and what laboratory work will be undertaken.

 *individuals who will be visiting UEA for less than 1 week will not be issued card access to MED school laboratories.
 At any time they are in laboratories, they must be supervised by a suitably experienced member of MED school staff / student and will not be issued unsupervised access.